Blog Wellness

 What Is Emotional Eating?

 “Emotional eating” is short for “eating for comfort,” which is both more common and dangerous than most people realize.
 For many of us, the urge to eat is not hunger, but more often, it is a response to stressful emotions, or “emotional eating,” which is one of the most common causes of weight gain.
-Emotional eating can be very hard to resist because it’s hard to resist comfort foods-sweet treats, fattening foods, salty snacks, pastries, ice cream, or alcohol.
+Emotional eating can be very hard to resist because it’s hard to say no to comfort foods-sweet treats, fattening foods, salty snacks, pastries, ice cream, or alcohol.
 Instead of solving the problem, emotional eating can make it worse.
+That is why, it is a must to seek professional intervention from experts at uppereastsidepsychology.com and similar platforms for this problem.
+These professionals are often equipped with the knowledge and tools to help you navigate complex challenges, offering personalized care and evidence-based solutions tailored to your specific situation.

 How Do You Stop Emotional Eating?